fibbojs/fibbo/docs/api/3d/classes/FPolyhedron.md

 ## Description

-A simple polyhedron model in FibboJS.
+A simple polyhedron model in Fibbo.
 Defaults to a cube.

 ## Extends